#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish off your garden with compost and mulch.
+Finish it all off with compost and mulch.
+Mulch controls weeds and keeps the soil moist.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more flowers and fruit.
-Mulch controls weeds and keeps your soil from drying out.
-Mulch and compost can be purchased in-store or created at home.
+It may help foster stronger plants that bear more fruit and flowers.
+Compost and mulch can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your balcony or patio.
 Shop for the fertilizer, seeds, and soil you need in the aisles of your Harahan Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores